 The Neuroscience Neuroimaging Center currently occupies 1,800 ft2 of research space in the Perelman School of Medicine, including 1,500 ft2 in Stemmler Hall housing the Data Analysis facility, personnel and mock MRI scanner and 400 ft2 in the Gates Pavilion of the main hospital housing administrative offices and annex.
 The Data Analysis Core is currently 5 blocks away.
 The NNC is expected to move to the 30,000 ft2 of space in the Goddard and Richards Buildings, which is being renovated for cognitive neuroscience and neuroimaging usage.
 This ongoing initiative to consolidate research in neuroimaging and brain function on the Penn campus is entering its second phase and will result in nearly all neuroimaging investigators being located in newly renovated space centrally located on campus.
 The space will include, faculty, trainees, staff and also some of the available neuroimaging instrumentation.

 Although the Penn campus is already very compact, consolidating its many faculty members involved in brain and behavioral research involving neuroimaging will facilitate broader participation in projects, seminars, workshops and interdisciplinary training and also provide an outstanding environment for trainees to interact with faculty and with each other.
-The Center for Cognitive Neuroscience (CCN) and the Center for Neuroscience and Society (CNS??) have already begun to occupy this renovated space.
-The Neuroscience Neuroimaging Center (NNC) will move there in the next phase, scheduled for 2013.
+The Center for Cognitive Neuroscience (CCN) and the Center for Neuroscience and Society (CNS) have already begun to occupy this renovated space.
+The Neuroscience Neuroimaging Center (NNC) has begun moving there as part of the next phase and should be settled in by December, 2013.
 The space in the Richards and Goddard medical complex, a historic landmark modernist building, is designed to facilitate research interactions.